cober2019/IOS-XE-Ops/README.rst

     **IOS-XE-Ops is designed to give you a summary view of your device.
 These features include:**

-        - Interfaces details both from a cli view and a custom flask view (Popup window)
+        - Interfaces details both from a cli view and a custom flask view
-        - Full routing tables plus a cli view from the table and database perspective (Popup window)
+        - Full routing tables plus a cli view from the table and database perspective
-        - Interfaces qos plus a cli view of you current queueing stats (Popup window)
+        - Interfaces qos plus a cli view of you current queueing stats
         - Arp table
         - Routing neighbors (BGP & OSPF)
         - Configure/Modify interfaces